Michael Griffin (escape artist): Public hanging

 In January 1984, Griffin recreated a stunt he had originally performed in Houston, Texas on September 29, 1983.
 A regulation 13-knot noose was used and applied by Johnny Darr, Sheriff of Sedgwick County, Kansas.
 Griffin's hands were tied behind his back, and he was pulled from the back of a horse.
 He made his escape in 37 seconds.
-According to Griffin "The pain was unbearable, I thought I was dying".
+According to Griffin, "The pain was unbearable, I thought I was dying."
+Griffin later wrote a first-person account of the experience for the Globe, describing the physical ordeal of escaping a hangman's noose with his hands tied behind his back while suspended from a horse.

 Escape challenge

 Griffin issued a challenge to reward $10,000 to anyone who could keep him prisoner.
 He later increased the amount to $100,000.
+The challenge remained uncollected as of 2026.